2019 The Routledge Encyclopedia of Philosophy Online (edited by Tim Crane), Routledge: London

 4 Extended cognition’s kindred views

-Other kinds of externalism about cognition.
-HEC is often described as part of the programme of ‘4E cognition’.
+Other forms of externalism about cognition.
+HEC is often described as part of a wider research programme called ‘4E cognition’.
 The other Es are embedded, embodied, and enactive cognition.
-We have already met embedded cognition with the hypothesis of ‘embedded cognition’ (see §3).
-Embodied cognition says that cognition depends in some way – different versions of the view cash this out differently – on the physical nature of our bodies.
-Embodied cognition may be used to express a form of extended cognition, one that uses bodily processes to implement cognitive processes (e.g. when a child counts on her fingers, her mathematical cognition extends into the physical movement of her ten digits).
-But it may also be used to express a range of other claims about embodiment.
-Lakoff and Johnson, for example, say that the human body influences the semantic content of our abstract concepts, including our logical and mathematical concepts (Johnson 2007), something about which HEC has almost nothing to say.
-Enactive cognition says that cognition is a looping interaction between perception and action that spans our brain, body, and the world.
-This has obvious affinity with ‘second wave’ arguments for HEC (§2), but versions of enactivism might also differ from HEC in important ways.
-Some enactivists reject HEC’s framing in terms of representations and information processing.
-They emphasise instead other aspects of our interaction with the world.
-For example, ‘sensorimotor’ enactivists say that cognition is constituted by our implicit, non-representational bodily skills (Noë 2004); ‘autopoietic’ enactivists say that cognition is constituted by biologically-based notions of autopoiesis, adaptivity, and sense-making (Di Paolo 2005).
+We have already met embedded cognition with the hypothesis of embedded cognition (see §3).
+Embodied cognition says that cognition depends in some way on the physical nature of our bodies.
+Different versions of embodied cognition cash this claim out differently.
+In some versions, embodied cognition simply expresses a body-based version of HEC: cognition depends on our body when our physical bodies partly realise our cognitive processes (e.g. when a child counts on her fingers, her mathematical cognising extends into the physical movement of her fingers).
+However, embodied cognition may also be used to express other forms of externalism about the mind.
+Lakoff & Johnson (1999) say that the specific shape of the human body influences the semantic content of our concepts, including abstract logical and mathematical concepts.
+This is something about which HEC is largely silent.
+Enactive cognition says that cognition consists in a looping interaction between perception and action that involves brain, body, and world.
+This has obvious affinity with second-wave arguments for HEC (see §2), but specific versions of enactivism might differ in various ways from HEC about how they see this integration working.
+Some enactivists reject HEC’s framing in terms of representations and information processing: ‘sensorimotor’ enactivists say that cognition consists in implicit, non-representational bodily skills (Noë 2004); ‘autopoietic’ enactivists say that cognition consists in biologically inspired relationships, such as autopoiesis, adaptivity, and sense-making (Di Paolo 2005).

-HEC has a more distant relationship to other kinds of externalism about cognition.
-Content externalism claims that the representational content of our cognitive states does not supervene on the physical state of our brains.
+HEC has a more distant relationship to other kinds of philosophical externalism, such as content externalism, direct realism about perception, collective intentionality, and group cognition.
+Content externalism says that the representational content of our cognitive states does not supervene on the internal physical state of our brains.
 HEC has almost nothing to say about this.
-HEC’s claims are not about the supervenience base that determines semantic content, but about the location of the physical vehicles that bear that content.
-Direct realism about perception says that perception involves standing in a relationship to a real external object beyond the brain.
-HEC assumes almost nothing about whether this theory of perception is correct.
+HEC’s claim is about the location of the physical vehicles of cognition, not about the factors that determine their representational content (Hurley 2010).
+Direct realism about perception says that perception involves a perceiver standing in a special ‘perceiving’ relation to a real external object beyond her brain.
+HEC assumes almost nothing about whether this view is correct.
 Indeed, HEC is frequently stated in intentionalist (as opposed to direct-realist) terms.
-Collective intentionality is the claim that groups of humans sometimes share mental states, such as belief, knowledge, and intention.
-Closely related to this is the notion of group cognition: a cognitive state or process is attributed to a group rather than to the individuals that compose that group.
-What HEC has in common with these two ideas is the proposition that cognitive states and processes are not restricted to individual human brains.
-However, unlike those two ideas, HEC is a claim about individual human cognition extending, not about shared or group cognition.
+Collective intentionality is the claim that groups of individuals sometimes have shared mental states, such as belief, knowledge, and intention.
+Closely related to this is the notion of group cognition: a cognitive state or process that is properly attributed to a group of individuals rather than to the individuals that compose that group.
+While both of these last views agree with HEC that cognition is not found exclusively inside individual heads, HEC is a claim about individual human cognition extending, not about shared or group cognition.

 - Collective intentionality